parrisatwork/Data-Predictions/Adult Income $50k.md

 The above chart shows just how many around the world, that were surveyed, make and income above and below the $50,000 line.

 # Recommendations:
+It is clear that an individual's income can be based on various background variables.
+The more factors that leads to personal growth, the higher chances that an individual's income may be above $50,000 a year.

 # For further information
 For any additional questions, please contact parrisatwork@gmail.com.